Coronado — Hotel del Coronado and the bay

 Don't Leave Without Doing This

-Two Coronado experiences that are simply non-negotiable.
-Trust me on both.
+Six Coronado experiences that are simply non-negotiable.
+Trust me on all of them.

 Coronado Ferry Landing — San Diego Bay skyline views